-This Article has assumed that a statutory surrogate will be available to make decisions when the patient is incapacitated.
+This article has assumed that a statutory surrogate will be available to make decisions when the patient is incapacitated.
 Of course, this assumption will sometimes be false.
-A patient may have no willing and available surrogate.
+A patient may have no willing or available surrogate.
 One solution in such a case is to revert to effectively unconstrained physician decision making.
 That solution has been suggested by at least one commentator.
-The justification to prefer surrogate decision making set forth in this Article is that surrogates predict patient preferences more accurately than doctors.
+The justification to prefer surrogate decision making set forth in this article is surrogates' greater accuracy than doctors in predicting patient preferences.
 When there is no surrogate, there is no readily available decision maker with proven increased accuracy.
 The treating physician is at least available.

 There are, however, other reasons to resist unrestrained physician control.
-Medical treatment without meaningful consent is battery.
-It is not meaningful for a doctor to "consent" to her own treatment decisions.
+Medical treatment without meaningful consent is battery.174 It is not meaningful for a doctor to "consent" to her own treatment decisions.
 Where else can we turn for consent?
 The existing statutory fall-back option is guardianship.
 But guardianship is a time-consuming process, and it may be infeasible to appoint a guardian before treating every incapacitated patient, especially when the patient is assenting to treatment.
 This problem is exacerbated in the outpatient setting, where much treatment of dementia takes place.
 It may make sense to create a more expedited process to obtain interim consent while the guardianship process is pursued.
-An ethics review board or, probably better, an independent patient-advocate could be made available for consultation and provisional decision making.
+An ethics review board or, probably better, independent patient advocate could be made available for consultation and provisional decision making.